A new mechanism for primordial black hole formation during reheating: Conclusions and discussion

 \section{Conclusions and discussion}

 We have put forward a new mechanism of PBH formation during single scalar-field domination, realized in the reheating period.
-This mechanism is based on the observation that sufficiently massive nonlinear structures (inflaton haloes) could have formed within their Schwarzschild radius, or could be massive enough to overcome the quantum pressure of the central core (inflaton stars) and thus form PBHs.
-These objects are produced more effectively in a free-field dominated universe than in the radiation era, but require larger overdensities than those allowed to collapse in a matter-dominated universe.
-Adding an attractive self-interaction one can easily enhance the probability of PBH formation and saturate the sphericity and rotation conditions that constrain the PBH production in the matter-dominated scenario.
+This mechanism is based on the observation that sufficiently massive nonlinear structures (inflaton halos) could have formed within their Schwarzschild radius, or could be massive enough to overcome the quantum pressure of the central core (inflaton stars) and thus form PBHs.
+These objects are produced more effectively in a free-field dominated universe than in the radiation era, but require larger overdensities than those allowed to collapse in a matter-dominated universe (as assumed previously during reheating, e.g. Refs.~\cite{Green:2000he,Hidalgo:2017dfp,Martin:2019nuw,reh5}).
+Considering an attractive self-interaction, the probability of PBH formation can saturate the sphericity and rotation conditions that constrain the PBH production in the matter-dominated scenario.
 These results represent a solid tool to constrain reheating models through the bounds to PBH abundance.

-Simulations of scalar field collapse are still to provide conditions for PBH formation during the reheating stage (see however Ref.~\cite{2021arXiv210904896D}).
-Our novel mechanism provides explicit conditions for PBH formation beyond the simplistic dust-like scenario.
-The determination of such criteria is crucial in the characterization of the reheating phase, since PBHs constitute a direct observable of this stage, crucial for inflation.